Salmon Fishing, River Teifi

 Most Teifi rods switch from sewin to salmon as the season progresses and we get some big fish from September onwards although the river can always throw a few surprises, be prepared.
 One of the best fish I've seen is this 23lb fish caught by local Colin Gentle just downstream of Alma House.

-The Teifi isn't a big river and most of the fly fishing is aproached with a single handed rod but in a flood the double handed rod is the tool of choice to cast large, heavy flies across what can suddenly become a fairly wide expanse of water.
+All flies have to tied on barbless hooks.
+The Teifi isn't a big river and most of the fly fishing is approached with a single handed rod but in a flood the double handed rod is the tool of choice to cast large, heavy flies across what can suddenly become a fairly wide expanse of water.

 Heavier water demands bigger flies and that's when tubes and large salmon irons come into play, a good dash of orange being the favourite ingredient.
 As ever the heads and tails of pools produce the best results.
 Please consider using single, barbless hooks.

-Again I suggest for the sake of the river to use single barbless hooks, particularly if you're using Fly Cs which often go straight down the throat of the fish.
+SPINNERS MUST BE FITTED with single barbless hooks, .
 Garry Evans sells the lures pre loaded with a single, no bother, they're currently selling at 5 for £12.50, give them a go, along with Rapalas they're the most popular spinner used on the river.

 Choice of spinner should also include some Mepps, a few Tobys and a couple of Blair spoons along with some Devon minnows.
 Surprisingly Blair spoons, Tobys and Devons seem to have fallen out of fashion but they're very good fish catchers and deserve a try, the heavier spoons are essential for fishing a good flood.

-It's worth stepping up the breaking strain of your kit to fish for the salmon and I reccommend that if you are using the Devil's toothpicks it would be best to use 30lb braid with a 20 lb leader.
+It's worth stepping up the breaking strain of your kit to fish for the salmon and I recommend that if you are using the Devil's toothpicks it would be best to use 30lb braid with a 20 lb nylon leader.